mdfilio/training/nginx/part1content.md

 # nginx and linux kernel tunables

-If you have problems linux problems nginx, it usually comes down to a few key kernel tunables:
+If you have problems with nginx, it usually comes down to a few key linux kernel tunables to correct:

 * net.core.somaxconn
 * net.ipv4.ip_local_port_range